LogoOsome

 Lofi Girl makes playlists for her listeners on YouTube, Spotify, and Apple Music and has gained over 11.9 million subscribers on her YouTube channel alone.
 By creating niche playlists, she’s also built a brand for herself.
 She made a mascot that viewers watch throughout the playlist.
 She even sells merchandise on her website.

-Creating playlists on multiple platforms can open your side hustle up to more listeners.
-You could even ask them to subscribe with their email addresses and make money on that data from third parties.
+Creating playlists on multiple platforms can open your side gig up to more listeners.
+You could even ask them to subscribe with their email addresses and make more money on that data from third parties.
 If your playlists are popular enough, artists and managers might even pay you to listen to their music and consider adding it to a playlist.
 Use this site to check how popular your playlists are.

-1. Make creative interior designs and decorations
+25 Make creative interior designs and decorations

-Interior design and decoration is a great side hustle for those with a creative eye and a passion for home décor.
+Interior design and decoration is a great opportunity for those with a creative eye and a passion for home décor.
 You can offer your services to friends and family to build up your portfolio, then level up and start your own online business to reach a wider audience.
 Your craft would help to set you apart, as 75% of people who responded to a survey by Advanced Consultancy said they were disappointed with the quality and would even be willing to pay more if it was better.
 Also, more creative designers will have a chance to stand out in Singapore’s cookie-cutter design landscape, according to a survey by Qanvast.

 You could even start with individual pieces of furniture, upcycling old items with a bit of wear and tear into more desirable pieces to sell.